worktheclock/replit.github.io/getting-started/intro-replit.md

 <a name="developers"></a>
 ## Writing Code: Replit for Software Developers

-For software developers, Replit can be your cloud-based IDE.
+For software developers, Replit can be your cloud-based IDE (Integrated Development Environment.)
 Having a cloud IDE offers several advantages.
 There's no setup – you can access your environment from any device, including your phone or tablet, and everything will _just work_.
 You can manage things like dependencies, build scripts, and environment variables in a single place and always be in sync.
 It's also easy to get help from others – every repl is multiplayer by default, so you can work with other developers in a Google Docs-like environment in real-time from anywhere on the globe.

 Each repl is its own Docker container running in a VM, so you can run shell commands and do nearly anything else that is possible from a standard Linux box.